top of page

 Willson Contreras stares into Milwaukee's dugout after going yard.
 Earlier, Contreras was most definitely out of position fielding a ball at first, Brewer Caleb Durbin tripped because of it; neither team was too happy after that.
 Beanballs and words ensued.
 Played in Milwaukee.
 Stl.
 8 - Mil.
 5 June 14, 2025

-Seriously, because of the reset, they are a young team.
-Their inexperience makes it hard to tell if the Cardinals are closer to the team that had the best record in baseball for May or the one that has lost 11 of the past 20 games.
+Seriously, because of the reset, St. Louis is a young team.
+Their inexperience makes it hard to tell if the Cardinals are closer to the team that had the best record in baseball for May or the one that limped into the All-Star break, then lost five of six when play resumed, which makes their gravitational pull to a game or so around .500 for three plus weeks fit them just right.

 Natch, winning is more fun than losing.
 But losing while still playing a hard nine, is worth watching.